Robust Optimal Designs when Missing Data Happen at Random: Summary and concluding remarks

 \section{Summary and concluding remarks}

-In this paper, we propose methods of obtaining robust optimal designs for use with possible missing data, when the functional form of the model is in doubt.
-We first find a neighborhood of the parametric model thought to be a reasonable approximation to the true response.
-We then maximize the design criterion (the mean of averaged MSE of the predictions for the missing indicator) within this neighborhood.
-When the loss depends on the model parameters, i.e., for the nonlinear models, we integrate the parameters in the loss with respect to different prior distributions.
-The result of this process, which only depends on the designs, is then minimized by applying the particle swarm optimization function in Matlab to look for the optimal designs.
-For multiple linear regressions, the designs are sensitive to the size of the neighborhood of the fitted model.
-When the neighborhood is small ($\eta^2=0.01$), the optimal designs have fewer support points and hence more replicates (see Figures \ref{MARF1}-\ref{MARF4}).
-But when the neighborhood reaches a critical size ($\eta^2\geq 1$), the design points are scattered, and designs become less sensitive to the size change.
-As for the nonlinear regression example, we considered three different prior distributions: uniform distribution, symmetric distribution (Beta$[5,5]$), and asymmetric distribution (Beta$[2,4]$).
-We can observe that the designs are no longer so sensitive to the choice of prior distributions.
-We noticed the clustering of the most design points around relatively small values.
-Different from the multiple linear regression models, the designs for nonlinear models are also not very sensitive to the choice of $\eta^2$ value.
+This paper proposes obtaining methods for minimax optimal designs for use with possible missing data when the model's functional form is in doubt.
+We first proposed a neighbourhood of the parametric model thought to be a reasonable approximation to the true response.
+Within this neighborhood, we then maximized the design criterion $MMPE$, the \textbf{M}ean of averaged \textbf{M}eans of squared \textbf{P}rediction \textbf{E}rrors, with respect to the missing indicator.
+The loss as a function of the design vector, the minimax optimal design could be found by minimizing the maximized loss function.
+But the loss may also depend on the model parameters.
+In this case, we integrated out the unknown parameters in the loss by applying the Bayesian method.
+The result of this process, which only depends on the designs, was then minimized by implementing the generic algorithm using Matlab to look for the optimal designs.
+We studied three examples whose proposed models were polynomial, multiple linear and nonlinear regression models, respectively.
+The ``classical'' optimal designs with $\eta^2=0$ and minimax optimal designs with nonzero $\eta^2$ were obtained and compared.
+We also studied the effects of the variance of the response and the size of the neighborhood $\mathcal{F}$ by varying the values of $\sigma^2$ and $\eta^2$.
+We discovered that the optimal designs had fewer support points when the neighbourhood was small, thus more replicates.
+But when the size of the neighbourhood increased, the design points were becoming more and more scattered.
+The variance of the response had a noticeable effect on the maximum loss of the minimax optimal designs, which increased as the value of $\sigma^2$ was getting larger.
+For the nonlinear regression, we also discussed the effect induced by the prior distribution.
+We consider three different prior distributions: two symmetric distributions (Unif(0,1) and Beta[5, 5]), and one asymmetric distribution (Beta[2, 4]).
+We could observe that the designs were not dramatically different for distinct prior distributions, but maximum losses' values become very different if the prior distribution changed.